 In recent years, MSW deliveries from the Charter Municipalities in aggregate have fallen below the GAT that is the obligation for delivery of MSW to the PERC facility on an annual basis.
 This trend can be reversed if the Charter Municipalities take steps to control delivery of MSW originating within their borders to the PERC facility rather than elsewhere.

-Charter Municipalities can enforce the control the flow of MSW to the PERC Facility by:
+Beginning April 1, 2018, Joining Members can enforce the control of the flow of MSW to Fiberight by:

 - Directly managing deliveries of MSW collected at curbside or at a transfer station.

-- Educating large generators about commitments to the PERC facility and the environmental advantages of recovering energy from MSW.
+- Educating large generators about commitments to the Fiberight facility and the environmental advantages of recovering energy from MSW.

-- Requiring residents and businesses that contract for MSW removal service to show that their haulers are delivering the MSW to the PERC facility.
+- Requiring residents and businesses that contract for MSW removal service to show that their haulers are delivering the MSW to the Fiberight facility.

 Every municipality has unique circumstances that make MSW collection and control a complicated matter.
-Contact the MRC for ideas to ensure that all MSW that remains after recycling is delivered to the PERC facility.
+Contact the MRC for ideas to ensure that all MSW is delivered to the appropriate facility.

 Every quarter, PERC submits a calculation of the tip fee to the MRC for review.
 Tip fees have held in the 70s per ton in recent years as shown.